jaroslawjanas/llmw-green-blocks/README.md

---prompt PROMPT         Custom prompt (uses random essay if not provided) --cache-dir CACHE_DIR   Cache directory for models (optional) --no-cuda               Disable CUDA even if available --output OUTPUT         Custom filename for output in the output/ directory (if not specified, a filename will be auto-generated)
+--prompt PROMPT         Custom prompt (uses random essay if not provided) --cache-dir CACHE_DIR   Cache directory for models (optional) --no-cuda               Disable CUDA even if available --context-window CONTEXT_WINDOW   Maximum number of tokens to use as context for generation (default: 1500) --temperature, --temp TEMPERATURE Sampling temperature (default: 0.0 = greedy sampling, higher = more random) --hash-window HASH_WINDOW         Number of previous tokens to hash together (default: 1) --block-size BLOCK_SIZE           Size(s) of a green block to consider as intact (default: 25).
+Can be multiple values (e.g., --block-size 25 50)
---context-window CONTEXT_WINDOW   Maximum number of tokens to use as context for generation (default: 1500) --temperature, --temp TEMPERATURE Sampling temperature (default: 0.0 = greedy sampling, higher = more random) --hash-window HASH_WINDOW         Number of previous tokens to hash together (default: 1) --block-size BLOCK_SIZE           Size of a green block to consider as intact (default: 25)
+--n-prompts N_PROMPTS   Number of prompts to process (default: 1)
 ```

-Note: All watermarking results are automatically saved to the `output/` directory.
-If you don't specify a filename with `--output`, a filename will be automatically generated based on the model name and a timestamp (format: `modelname_gen_YYYYMMDD_HHMMSS.txt`).
+Note: All watermarking results are automatically saved to the `output/` directory with an auto-generated filename based on the model name and a timestamp (format: `modelname_gen_YYYYMMDD_HHMMSS.txt`).
 This ensures that multiple runs don't overwrite each other.

 ## Examples